XinYenFon/Lunarfall/README.md

 ##### How to Install/Upgrade
 For general users releases will be done in SMorg.
 For bit more advanced testers you can grab a copy of the repository and upload Lunarfall folder to Themes folder.

-There will be no upgrade pack for this theme/dependencies so you have to do the standard ways to upgrade your theme.
+There will be no upgrade pack for this theme so you have to do the standard ways to upgrade your theme.

-#####Note to users
+##### Note to users
 With recent changes to core of SMF 2.1, we no longer need lunarfall_dependencies.
 You need to uninstall that mod then upgrade/update the theme.

 ##### How to Contribute